Peer-reviewed veterinary case report

 Plain-English summary

-A 7-year-old Warmblood gelding horse suddenly became blind about three weeks after running into a fence.
-A CT scan showed a large mass in the sphenopalatine sinus, which is a space near the back of the nasal cavity.
-The veterinarians performed surgery using a special technique that involved going through the nose to remove the mass, which was thought to be a type of benign tumor called a chondroma.
-The horse recovered well from the surgery, but it has not regained its vision after 6.5 years, although the condition has not worsened.
+A 7-year-old Warmblood gelding suddenly became blind three weeks after running into a fence.
+A CT scan revealed a large mass in the sphenopalatine sinus, which was likely a chondroma (a type of cartilage tumor).
+The veterinarians performed a specialized surgery using a transnasal approach to remove the mass.
+While the horse has not regained its vision after 6.5 years, it has not experienced any further progression of the disease and has recovered well from the surgery.

 Abstract